 Disable Asus Strix Monitoring Software

 If you are using an Asus Strix graphics card, there are chances that you might have the monitoring software installed.
 Just disable it while playing the game.
+Other monitoring or overclocking software might also cause issues while playing the game, so I’d recommend you to disable anything that conflicts with the game.

 Turn Down Game Settings